 {\bf (3) Delayed generalization (grokking):} Models sometimes experience a phenomenon known as ``grokking,'' \cite{power2022grokking,liu2021towards} where there is a noticeable delay between the convergence of the training loss and the convergence of the test loss.
 This gap is problematic because: (i) it complicates determining the optimal point to stop training in order to achieve generalization, and (ii) it necessitates extended computation time and resources to continue training until grokking occurs.

-As the saying goes, ``The devil is in the details.''
-We attribute these three challenges in part to the widespread use of cross-entropy loss (for classification) and propose \textbf{harmonic loss} as an alternative.
+As the saying goes, ``The devil is in the \emph{SoftMax}.''
+We attribute these three challenges in part to the widespread use of the SoftMax function in cross-entropy loss (for classification) and propose \textbf{harmonic loss} as an alternative.
 Harmonic loss has two desirable mathematical properties that enable faster convergence and improved interpretability: (1) scale invariance, and (2) a finite convergence point, which can be interpreted as a class center.
-Through a comprehensive set of experiments, we demonstrate that models trained with harmonic loss outperform standard models in terms of reducing grokking, requiring less data for generalization, and enhancing interpretability.
+Through comprehensive experiments, we show that models trained with harmonic loss reduce grokking, require less data for generalization, and enhance interpretability compared to standard models.
 Furthermore, we compare a GPT-2 model trained with harmonic loss to the standard GPT-2 and show that the harmonic model develops more interpretable representations.

-The remainder of this paper is organized as follows: In Section \ref{sec:related-works}, we review the relevant literature.
-Section \ref{sec:harmonic-loss} introduces the principles underlying harmonic loss and explains why it is preferable to cross-entropy loss in terms of generalization capabilities.
-Section \ref{sec:toy-exp} details a comprehensive set of experiments on algorithmic datasets, demonstrating that models trained with harmonic loss consistently outperform standard models.
+The remainder of this paper is organized as follows: Section \ref{sec:harmonic-loss} introduces the principles underlying harmonic loss and explains why it is preferable to cross-entropy loss in terms of generalization and interpretability.
+Section \ref{sec:toy-exp} details a comprehensive set of experiments on algorithmic datasets, illustrating that models trained with harmonic loss have numerous desirable properties that are absent in standard models.
 In Section \ref{sec:mnist}, we demonstrate the performance of harmonic models on the vision task of MNIST digit classification.
 In Section \ref{sec:gpt2-exp}, we extend our analysis to large models, illustrating that the advantages of harmonic loss also hold at scale.
-Finally, we conclude the paper in Section \ref{sec:conclusion}.
+We present ablation experiments in \cref{sec:ablation-exp}.
+We review the relevant literature in Section \ref{sec:related-works}, and conclude the paper in Section \ref{sec:conclusion}.